 Do I need to self-isolate and get tested?

 You should get tested as soon as possible and isolate in your home or another suitable place of residence until you receive your result.
-You can leave isolation if you receive a negative result (do not have the virus).
-You should still be vigilant and watch for symptoms after you have received your results.
+You can leave isolation if you receive a negative result.
+You should still watch for symptoms after you have received your results.

 Do I monitor for symptoms?

-All casual contacts should monitor for symptoms for 14 days after your last casual contact with the person with COVID-19
+All casual contacts should monitor for symptoms for 14 days after you last had contact with a person with COVID-19

 Symptoms to look out for include:

 - fever (37.5°C or higher) or history of fever (night sweats, chills)